Chat with us, powered by LiveChat How to Create a Relapse Prevention Plan - South Carolina Rehab

 The next stage is a mental relapse.
 This is when you begin fantasizing about using drugs or alcohol to cope with your uncomfortable emotions.
 If your mental relapse is not properly addressed, it will lead to a physical relapse.

-Being aware of the signs of relapse and the phases of relapse can allow you to address the issues you are facing before they turn into full-blown relapse.
+Being aware of the signs of relapse and the phases of relapse allows you to address the issues you are facing before they turn into full-blown relapse.

 Coping Mechanisms